tstec-innovo/lappybootstrappy/README.md

 ## Known Issues / Needed Improvements

-The su.expect script is hackey shite.
-I think expect is the right approach, but the author made it so it "just (barely) works".
+The su.expect script is some hackey shite.
+I think the 'expect' command is the right approach, but I've hacked on the script until it just (barely) works.
+For example, run_as_sudo requires that full paths to binaries are passed, seems like environment isn't initializing for some reason...
+Anyhow, moving on.

 ANSIBLE_CONTENT_SSH_KEY will not be used to authenticate in the case where another valid key (ex. the default id_rsa) is already loaded into ssh-agent.